 If you’ve made it this far down, kudos to you my friend.

-Enjoy Europe, and it’s totally acceptable to eat your weight in gelato while you’re there.
+Enjoy your trip and remember, it’s totally acceptable to eat your weight in gelato while you’re there.

 Want more Europe travel inspiration?
 Check out my other posts: